heroballa-blip/Password-Generator-Checker/README.md

 - [ ] Connect CLI - GUI - WEB to a encrypted Postgresql database
 - [ ] Implement a Master Password with 2FA system to enhance database protection
 - [ ] Provide User option to add multiple vaults within database and implement Master Password protection to each vault within

 ---

-## Contributing

-Contributions are welcome!
-If you'd like to contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to your branch (`git push origin feature-name`).
-5. Open a Pull Request.

----